 The past years we had tried to spend some time in Crete, but something always happened and it was cancelled.
 But not this year!

-This year we spent 8 days all over the Chania region and we didn’t regret it at all!
+This year we spent 8 days all over the Chania in Crete and it was one of the best holidays that we have ever made!!

 Crete is one of the most unique places in Greece!